 And when it comes to choosing professional hardware or software such as a DAW then you must be aware of the user interface.
 A “hard to operate” user interface could break your time commitment.

 Especially for newbies its recommended to choose an easy to use DAW.
 You can switch the DAW after getting some experience in audio recording.

 One more thing.

-Always choose a professional looking user interface as a professional user interface so that your studio looks good.
+Always choose a professional-looking user interface like a professional user interface so that your studio looks good.
 After all “what looks good sells well“

-Above I have described that the user interfaces impacts the workflow speed.
-However, a user interface is now a single factor which speeds up your workflow.
+Above I have described that the user interfaces impact the workflow speed.
+However, a user interface is now a single factor that speeds up your workflow.

 There are few other factors too.
 Some of them are,

 - Easy Keyword shortcuts (Pro tip: “One key shortcut” better than “combination key shortcuts”)

 - Faster editing tools